 A Provincial IDP engagement is conducted annually between the provincial sector departments and municipalities.
 The engagement provides a platform for provincial departments to provide feedback on the municipality's IDP and to ensure a coordinated and improved manner of projects implementation.
-The Provincial IDP engagement session addresses the challenge of how the three spheres of government can jointly respond to community issues, especially that communities will during public consultation sessions raise even issues that are not the competency of local government.
+The Provincial IDP engagement session addresses the challenge of how the three spheres of government can jointly respond to community issues (especially when communities during public consultation sessions raise issues that are not the competency of local government).
 The municipality uses the review process to address comments received from the provincial government during assessment of the IDP.